How to Clean Skateboard Bearings: A Step-by-Step Guide

 We recommend using skateboard-focused lubricants like Bones Speed Cream or Pimp Juice, but you can use any light/lightweight oil.
 Pour a small amount into each bearing cup and spin the bearings with your hands until they are fully coated in the lubricant.
 This should help keep them running smoothly for months to come!

 This is the final step of this process.
-Replace the shields to the position, and make sure to mount your bearings correctly into the wheels!
+Replace the rubber shields to the position, and make sure to mount your bearings correctly into the wheels with the help of axle nuts!

 Simply put, then in the place where they were removed from.
 Make sure you are facing the right way, and then push down firmly to make a seal.
 Once it’s done, you’re ready to roll your skateboard again!